Meet Elijah Bank$y, the New York rapper who’s ready to separate himself from the pack.

+Elijah Bank$y is done talking.
+The Orange County, NY rapper recently released his debut album, Coldest Day in February Shines the Amethyst Rock, and is finally ready to make his artistic dreams a reality.
 “I just want to do it.
-I just want to move off this whole entire wave,” Bank$y said over the phone about the response to his latest project.
+I just want to move off this whole entire wave,” Bank$y says about the response to his latest project.
 “There’s no more waiting and sitting around hoping that this move is the next move—we’re just moving.”

 Though Bank$y wasn’t always fully committal to the rap game in the past, he’s still managed to carve out a nice niche for himself in New York’s underground scene.
 He can be found performing at some of the five borough’s best kept secrets like the Brooklyn Bazaar and Mercury Lounge, usually opening up for more well-known acts.
 However, Bank$y hopes his latest project will help ignite his career and offer the chance to headline some shows of his own going forward.